Interested in joining the lab?

 • Most support for graduate students in UMaine’s School of Marine Sciences comes from research grants awarded to individual faculty.
 If there is an open opportunity in my lab, it will be listed below.

-• I generally only accept students into my lab for graduate study if external grant funding is available or a graduate fellowship has been awarded.
+• I generally only accept students into my lab for graduate study if external grant funding is available for at least two years, or a graduate fellowship has been awarded.

 Prospective postdoctoral researchers: Please email!